• Skip to primary navigation

 two glasses of vegan pineapple strawberry smoothie served

-You can optionally mix in a banana for extra fruity
+You can optionally mix in a banana for extra fruity.

 If you like to make this refreshing smoothie thinner, simply add more almond milk.

-Fact: strawberries leaves are edible and nutritious.
+Fact: strawberry leaves are edible and nutritious.
 The leaves can be consumed in salads, tea, boiled, and smoothies.
 They are rich in iron, Vitamin C, Vitamin K, and antioxidants.
 They also contain ellagic acid, which has immune-boosting properties.

 🪧 Garnishing Options